polterguy/hyper-ide/helpers/help-files/02 - The fastest Hello World tutorial in the world.md

                 button:foo-button
                   innerValue:Click me!
                   onclick

+                    /*
+                     * Changes the text of your button to "Hello World".
+                     */
                     set-widget-property:foo-button
                       innerValue:Hello World
 ```

 The above code first includes Micro's CSS files.
-Micro is a grid based CSS framework, which is native to
+Micro is a grid based CSS framework, that is native to
 Phosphorus Five.
-In later chapters, we will dive deep into Micro.
+We will look at Micro in other parts of this documentation.

 After it has included Micro, it creates a `container/row/col` wireframe for us, which you'll probably recognise
 if you have done some Bootstrap CSS development.
 Basically this part creates a _"container"_, which contains